 When planning your wedding dress shopping trip, don’t show up and expect to be taken in.
-In some cases, you may get lucky and there might be a consultant who is available to assist you.
+In some cases, you may get lucky, and there might be a consultant who is available to assist you.
 However, it is polite and respectful to call ahead of time and book a time slot.
 This will give you more time to shop, and you won’t be in a time crunch.
 You’ll have a consultant giving their full attention and focusing on you.

-Less People, the Better
+Fewer People, the Better

 Wear the Right Undergarments

 DO NOT go into your wedding dress appointment wearing a sports bra, and then try on strapless gowns.
 Not only does it look awkward and not work with any of the dresses, but you cannot visually see what the dress would look like without it getting in the way.
 Bridal consultants recommend wearing what you might wear the day of the wedding.
 Even if you do end up not wearing a bra the day of your wedding (in the case that there is one already sewn into the gown), it is for hygiene purposes when trying on dresses.
-Wear or bring a strapless white or nude bra and underwear, and if you want a bit more modesty, wear a pair of form fitting shorts.
+Wear or bring a strapless white or nude bra and underwear, and if you want a bit more modesty, wear a pair of form-fitting shorts.

 Come with an Image in Mind

-Please do not go into your appointment saying, “I don’t know what I like!” or “I have no idea what dress I want!”, or even worse, “I’ll try on everything!”
-This will make the appointment long, stressful, and difficult not only for you, but also for the consultant assisting you.
+Please do not go to your appointment saying, “I don’t know what I like!” or “I have no idea what dress I want!”, or even worse, “I’ll try on everything!”
+This will make the appointment long, stressful, and difficult not only for you but also for the consultant assisting you.
 Do some research ahead of time of different wedding dresses that you like.
 Save these photos on your phone, print out a few of these images, or even cut out pages from wedding magazines.
 This will aid your consultant in finding the right dress for you and bring what you’re picturing in your head to life.
 Be sure to voice what you like and don’t on dresses you have seen or tried on, too.
 This will also help your consultant in narrowing down the dresses he or she brings you, and get one step closer to finding your wedding dress!

 ♥ Why I Decided To Be A Stay-At-Home Wife